dqops/dqo/docs/working-with-dqo/installation/install-dqo-using-pip.md

-# Install DQOps using PIP
+# Download DQOps using PIP

 DQOps is available as a Python package [dqops](https://pypi.org/project/dqops/).
 This package contains a bootstrapper that will download a full DQOps distribution from [DQO GitHub](https://github.com/dqops/dqo) and install a Java JRE 17 in a version specific to the current platform.
 DQOps runs on Windows, Linux and MacOS.
 Both x64 and arm8 platforms are supported.

-> DQOps python package is a quick option to run a local, non-production instance.
+!!! note "Running DQOps as a server"

-> Please choose a [Docker distribution](run-dqo-as-docker-container.md) to run DQOps as a long-running production instance
+    DQOps python package is a quick option to run a local, non-production instance.
-> that can monitor the data quality at all times.
+    Please choose a [Docker distribution](run-dqo-as-docker-container.md) to run DQOps as a long-running production instance that can monitor the data quality at all times.

 ## Prerequisites